Movies

 Are you interested in joining the lab?
 Read this.

-[December, 2023] It has been some time since we updated the research section of our website, so I’m writing this note to give you a general idea of how my lab operates and the type of people we welcome.
-First and foremost, my lab consistently attracts top students and postdocs who are exceptional in their unique ways.
-They go on to secure fulfilling positions in both academia and industry, ranging from top students in China to a former Googler who chose to leave his prestigious job for graduate school.
-If you’re passionate about science and eager to pioneer new research frontiers, I encourage you to reach out to me, regardless of your background, training, gender, or skin color.
+[December, 2023] It has been some time since we updated the research section of our website, so I’m writing this note to give you a general idea of how our lab operates and the type of people we welcome.
+First and foremost, our lab consistently attracts top students and postdocs, each exceptional in their own way, from top students in China to a former Googler who left his prestigious job to pursue graduate school.
+Many go on to secure fulfilling positions in both academia and industry.
+If you’re passionate about science and eager to explore new research frontiers, I encourage you to reach out, regardless of your background, training, gender, or skin color.

-Regarding our research: You might not find the most current information on this page.
-On any given day, we’re tackling several groundbreaking, high-risk/high-reward research problems.
-By the time our findings are published, it’s likely we’ve already been working on something new for several years.
-The impact of our work is clear from the number of citations each of our papers receives.
+Regarding our research: You might not find the most up-to-date information on this page.
+On any given day, we are tackling several groundbreaking, high-risk, high-reward research problems.
+By the time our findings are published, we’ve often already moved on to new projects.
+The impact of our work is reflected in the number of citations our papers receive.

-If you’re a prospective graduate student: This dynamic can pose a challenge.
-Therefore, the best—and perhaps only—way to learn about what our junior researchers are doing is by speaking with us directly.
-Almost all the students in my lab initially came to UCSD Physics with different intentions but chose to stay after experiencing a rotation in my lab.
-Once you join the lab, expect to find that your lab mates will become lifelong friends.
-You’ll be engaged in a challenging yet intriguing problem, chosen collaboratively by you and me, after experimenting with various mini-projects.
-My role is to create a safe and supportive environment, encouraging you to fearlessly pursue ‘crazy’ ideas in research.
+If you’re a prospective graduate student: This fast-paced dynamic can be challenging.
+The best—and often only—way to learn about what our researchers are currently doing is by speaking with us directly.
+Most students in my lab came to UCSD Physics with different intentions but chose to stay after experiencing a rotation in my lab.
+Once you join, you’ll find that your lab mates often become lifelong friends.
+Together, we will identify a challenging and intriguing research problem, selected collaboratively after experimenting with various mini-projects.
+My role is to create a supportive and safe environment where you can pursue ‘crazy’ ideas in research without fear.

-If you’re a prospective postdoc: You probably already have some insight into our lab.
-Most postdocs here aspire to become professors or research group leaders, and our lab has a strong track record in facilitating these career paths.
-If you’re interested, I invite you to contact me for an informal discussion and inquiry.
+If you’re a prospective postdoc: You probably already have some insight into our work.
+Most postdocs here aim to become professors or research group leaders, and our lab has a strong track record in supporting these career paths.
+If you’re interested, I invite you to contact me for an informal discussion.

 Examples of our current interest:

-• We have been revisiting some of the classic problems in biological physics using a physiological framework.
-This allows us to ask new kinds of questions, which sometimes leads to fundamental scientific discoveries.
+• We are revisiting classic problems in biological physics using a physiological framework, enabling us to ask new kinds of questions that sometimes lead to fundamental discoveries.

-• We are also very interested in problems of resource allocations.
-The current paradigm is based on the model bacterial organism Escherichia coli.
-In the past 5+ years, we have been learning that E. coli represents a special case of far more general and fundamental principles of cellular resource allocation.
+• We are particularly interested in resource allocation problems.
+The current paradigm is based on Escherichia coli, but over the past five years, we’ve learned that E. coli represents a special case of broader, more fundamental principles of cellular resource allocation.

-• We have been working on eukaryotes for almost 5 years!
-You will need to contact us for more information.
+• We have been working on eukaryotes for almost five years.
+For more details, feel free to contact us.

-• We also develop tools and methods when we need them but they don’t exist yet.
-Well-known examples include our invention of the mother machine and image analysis pipeline or the high-precision tunable CRISPRi method.
+• When necessary, we develop tools and methods that don’t yet exist.
+Well-known examples include our invention of the “mother machine,” our image analysis pipeline, and the high-precision tunable CRISPRi method.

 • Just Published and Upcoming

-"Fundamental decoupling of proteome partitioning and metabolic flux in bacteria"
+"Decoupling of global metabolic flux and proteome partitioning in bacteria"

-Thias Boesen*, Godefroid Charbon*, Haochen Fu*, Cara Jensen, Michael Sandler, Suckjoon Jun**, and Anders Lobner-Olesen** [bioRxiv, 2024]
+Thias Oberg Boesen*, Godefroid Charbon*, Haochen Fu*, Cara Jensen, Michael Sandler, Suckjoon Jun**, and Anders Lobner-Olesen** [PNAS, 2024]

 "Temperature Compensation through Kinetic Regulation in Biochemical Oscillators"